Why usFeaturesTemplatesBlogGlossary

 Use quality historical data that includes:

-• Sufficient history (at least 10 years for meaningful results)
+• Sufficient history.
+At least 10 years is the minimum for meaningful results.

 Step 3: Set Realistic Assumptions